|

 - In 1269, a chapel was built at the end of

-the bridge.
+another bridge over the White Brook, nearer the town.
 The local bishop had not given his permission though and

 there were lots of arguments over whether it should be used.
-After 50 years, a
+The priest there looked after a skull

 that was thought to be the head of one of St. Ursula’s companions.